 I found this recipe a few weeks ago and was really excited about trying it since we love key lime pie.
 Unfortunately, all my pie plates were in storage and it took me a while to buy a new one because I kept forgetting I needed it.
 This weekend I became the proud owner of a new 9 inch deep dish Pyrex pie plate and finally tried the recipe.

-1 1/4 cup graham cracker crumbs (1 sleeve plus 4 extra squares)
+- 1 1/4 cup graham cracker crumbs (1 sleeve plus 4 extra squares)

-1/3 cup sugar
+- 1/3 cup sugar

-3 large egg yolks
+- 3 large egg yolks

-1 14-ounce can sweetened condensed milk
+- 1 14-ounce can sweetened condensed milk

-2/3 cup freshly squeezed lime juice (I used Nellie's Key Lime Juice)
+- 2/3 cup freshly squeezed lime juice (I used Nellie's Key Lime Juice)

-1 cup heavy or whipped cream, chilled
+- 1 cup heavy or whipping cream, chilled

-1-2 tbsp confectioners’ sugar
+- 1-2 tbsp confectioners’ sugar

-¼ teaspoon vanilla extract
+- ¼ teaspoon vanilla extract

-Combine the graham cracker crumbs, melted butter and sugar.
-Press the mixture into the bottom and sides of the pie pan.
+- Combine the graham cracker crumbs, melted butter and sugar.
+Press the mixture into the bottom and up sides of the pie pan.
 Bake the crust until set and golden, 8 minutes.
 Set aside on a wire rack; leave the oven on.

-Using high speed of an electric mixer, beat the egg yolks and lime zest at high speed for 5 minutes.
+- Using high speed of an electric mixer, beat the egg yolks and lime zest at high speed for 5 minutes.
 Gradually add the condensed milk and continue to beat until thick, 3 or 4 minutes longer.
 Add the lime juice and stir until combined, then pour the mixture into the crust.

-Bake for 10 minutes or until the filling has just set.
+- Bake for 10 minutes or until the filling has just set.
 Cool on a wire rack, then refrigerate.

-Whip the cream and the confectioners' sugar until nearly stiff.
+- Whip the cream and the confectioners' sugar until nearly stiff.
 Add the vanilla.
 Spread the whipped cream over the top of the pie or pipe it neatly around the edges.